If you are stressed out over your baby’s eczema, this Eczema Babies Healing Plan is for you.

 So don’t give up, keep looking for the right doctor who inspires confidence and can answer all your eczema mama questions!

 Follow through with your doctor

-Following through with the same doctor ensures he/she has a proper medical history of the eczema development, triggers and responses to treatment.
-They have the professional experience to tell how the eczema might develop and change.
-Your input as the caregiver will offer insight to the everyday observations of your child.
+Following through with the same doctor ensures he/she has a proper medical history of the eczema development, triggers, and responses to treatment.
+They have the professional experience to tell how eczema might develop and change.
+Your input as the caregiver will offer insight into the everyday observations of your child.
 Working together, a comprehensive treatment plan can be tailored and adjusted as your baby grows and changes.

 If ever in doubt, I strongly urge referring back to your trusted doctor and get their input on how they can help you execute steps 2 – 5 to suit your baby’s condition.

 Of course if after a period of time working with one doctor you still no improvement, then maybe it’s time to seek another doctor’s opinion.